Latest Version 103.7.4 Release Notes

 - Traffic Utilization (Bits/Packets per sec)

-- Environment Monitor / ANY OID, Monitoring anything within SNMP MIB:
+- Environment Monitor / ANY OID, Monitoring of anything within SNMP MIB:

 - Auto-Discovery of all OIDs with Static or Dynamic Indexes.